NicoJuicy/LearnML/time_series/time_series_forecast.md

 We have different goals depending on whether we are interested in understanding a dataset or making predictions.

 Time series analysis is concerned with using methods such as decomposition of a time series into its systematic components in order to understand the underlying causes or the _why_ behind the time series dataset which is usually not helpful for prediction.
+However, time series analysis can be used to remove trend and/or seasonality components which can help with forecasting.

-Time series Forecasting is making predictions about the future which is called _extrapolation_ in the classical statistical approach to time series data.
+Time series forecasting is making predictions about the future which is called _extrapolation_ in the classical statistical approach to time series data.

 Forecasting involves taking models fit on historical data and using them to predict future observations.

 Time series analysis can be used to remove trend and/or seasonality components which can help with forecasting.

 ## Time Series Analysis